pnlpal/dictionariez/README.md

 1. use `yarn` or `npm install` to install requirements.
 2. `npm start` to start a webpack dev-server, add the `build/` directory in your browser's extension page to load the extension.
+3. To build for Firefox, please use the environment variable `BROWSER=Firefox`.
+So `BROWSER=Firefox npm start` will build a development version of this add-on for Firefox.
-3. `npm run build` to build the release code.
+4. `npm run build` to build the release version.
 The dest path is `build/`.
+And `BROWSER=Firefox npm run build` to build the Firefox release version.

 # Privacy Policy